Introduction: Merged Bar Chart

 How to use: Build a visual

-Of the three fields you need to specify at least the first two fields, being: Axis and Value.
-The last field (Tooltips) is optional.
+Of the three fields you need to specify at least the first two fields, being: Axis and Values.
+The last field Tooltips is optional.

 - Axis: here you add the field(s) containing the categories you want to place on the y-axis.
 If you place multiple fields here you can drill through the different fields as if they were levels of a hierarchy.
 You can also use any hierarchy you already have in your data set.

 - Tooltips: the fields added here will shown in the tooltip when the user hovers a specific data point.

 - License: here you can enter your license details to disable any license reminders.

 - Y-Axis: the formatting options for the Y-axis (category axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
 These familiar options allow you to change the visibility and formatting of the y-axis elements (like: title, labels, grid lines, etc.).
 Here you can also find the option to change the padding between the bars, called Inner padding.

 - X-Axis: the formatting options for the x-axis (value axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
 These familiar options allow you to change the visibility and formatting of the x-axis elements (like: begin and end values, display units, decimal places, grid lines, etc.).
 There is also an additional feature here to have all measures use the same scale: Single Scale.

 - Data colors: within this section you can change the default color which applies to all bars.
 You can also change the color per measure (column) or to apply Conditional formatting.

-For any questions or remarks about this Custom Visual, please contact us by email at Nova Silva Support.
+For any questions or remarks about this Visual, please contact us by email at Nova Silva Support.